ast-hugger/fabulae/text/pressurised.md

 'Perhaps,' he said, 'I should read this silently first, to ensure—'

-'Nonsense,' said Holmes.
-'Read it aloud, Professor.
-I am eager to learn of my own achievements.
+'Read it aloud, Professor,' interrupted Holmes, 'I am eager to learn of my own achievements.
 One so rarely has the opportunity for objective self-assessment.'

 Thripp swallowed and began to read.